kkrypt0nn/Python-Discord-Bot-Template/README.md

 your repository if you do not meet these requirements.

-Please do not open issues or pull requests about things that are written in the [TODO file](TODO.md), they are ** already** under work for the version 3.0 of the template.
+Please do not open issues or pull requests about things that are written in the [TODO file](TODO.md), they are ** already** under work for a future version of the template.

 ## How to download it